beckadamtheinventor/BOSshellCE/README.md

 + user modification of file headers
 + misc bugs and crashes

-I'm deciding to upload the source code for BOSshell, hopefuly someone can help me fix some of the issues i'm having, specifically with running programs.
+I've decided to upload the source code for BOSshell so hopefully someone can help me fix some of the issues I'm having, specifically with running programs.